tarwn/lessthandot-hugo/blogs/content/posts/2014-12-24-please-sir-can-i-have-some-more-shiny-hardware-and-net.md

 While Windows 8.1 doesn't have the Windows Experience index visible anywhere like Windows 7 had, however th<span style="color: #000000">he underlying benchmark utility, known as the Windows System Assessment Tool (WinSAT), is still there in Windows 8.1 and can be accessed the following way:</span>

-<span style="color: #000000">Open a command prompt as administrator, then type “winsat prepop” and press Enter.
+<span style="color: #000000">Open a command prompt as administrator, then type "winsat prepop" and press Enter.
 This will run the benchmark and store the results on your PC as XML file</span>

 <div style="width: 630px" class="wp-caption alignnone">
   <img src="http://cnet2.cbsistatic.com/hub/i/r/2014/01/01/3ebcecc0-8533-11e3-bc97-14feb5ca9861/resize/620x/a89d3999dc93211414aa91967400bfb9/winsat_prepop.png" alt="Open command line and type Winsat preprop" width="620" height="320" />